Reuben Riffel: Guy-next-door turned star chef

 Instead Riffel offers a taste of those flavors, with a bobotie-filled samoosa.

-The rest of his menu is devoted to local ingredients, like mussels from nearby Saldanha Bay, trout from Franschoek, and springbok steak for a bit of game.
+The rest of his menu is devoted to local ingredients, like mussels from nearby Saldanha Bay, trout from Franschhoek, and springbok steak for a bit of game.

 They're prepared with modern techniques and styles -- he offers a chicken sous-vide with a pineapple and avocado salsa.
 All are popular ingredients used with a contemporary palate in mind.